niplav/site/notes.md

 Vasectomy & Sperm Freezing Cost-Benefit
 ----------------------------------------

+*Note: A friend told me that vasectomies don't make men permanently
+infertile: if you're not otherwise infertile, sperm can just be extracted or the vasectomy can be reversed.
+I haven't checked whether this is true, but if it is, the cost-benefit analysis below is misguided and wrong.*

 It seems broadly useful to spend a lot of time to consider whether you want to have children, and with whom.
 However, in situations of arousal, people sometimes forget/neglect to apply birth control methods.
 Also,